open-metadata/docs-v1/content/v0.13.2/connectors/database/azuresql/airflow.md

 {% /multiTablesWrapper %}

-In this section, we provide guides and references to use the Athena connector.
+In this section, we provide guides and references to use the AzureSQL connector.

 Configure and schedule Athena metadata and profiler workflows from the OpenMetadata UI: